 Animals with type III vagal indigestion (secondary abomasal impaction) diagnosed without surgery usually do not receive further treatment because of the poor prognosis, particularly if there is a history of traumatic reticuloperitonitis or abomasal volvulus.
 If the diagnosis is made at surgery or if the abomasal impaction is thought to be dietary, dioctyl sodium sulfosuccinate can be infused directly into the abomasum via the reticulo-omasal orifice after emptying the rumen.
 A nasogastric tube can be passed into the abomasum via the reticulo-omasal orifice at surgery and left in place for continued treatment (3–4 L of mineral oil daily for 3–5 days).
 If possible, impacted material should be removed manually through the reticulo-omasal orifice.
 Other lesions, such as abscesses in the medial wall of the reticulum, should be identified and drained.
 Abomasotomy and removal of abomasal contents, using a right paracostal approach with the cow in left lateral recumbency, can be performed as a last resort.
 However, recurrence of the impaction is common.
 Pyloric obstruction in cattle is rare and is most often due to a foreign body obstructing the lumen.
 Pyloromyotomy is almost never effective in resolving abomasal impactions.

 Type III vagal indigestion has a poor prognosis regardless of the cause or the treatment.
-However, cattle with mild to moderate primary abomasal impactions will respond to therapy, although severely affected animals will not (see Dietary Abomasal Impaction Dietary Abomasal Impaction Impaction of the abomasum develops in pregnant beef cows during cold winter months when cattle have decreased water intake and are fed poor-quality roughage.
-Impaction also has been seen in... read more ).
+However, cattle with mild to moderate primary abomasal impactions will respond to therapy, although severely affected animals will not (see Dietary Abomasal Impaction in Cattle Dietary Abomasal Impaction in Cattle Abomasal impaction is an infrequently diagnosed disease of cattle characterized by drier-than-normal abomasal contents and a larger-than-normal abomasal volume.
+The initial clinical signs are... read more ).
 Cattle with secondary impactions due to traumatic reticuloperitonitis or as a sequela of abomasal volvulus seldom recover.
 Animals with foreign bodies (eg, trichobezoars) obstructing the pylorus have a good prognosis if the obstruction is removed.

 Therapeutic induction of parturition has been recommended for treatment of cattle with type IV vagal indigestion (indigestion of late gestation), and some cows have improved with this treatment; however, because type IV vagal indigestion is a poorly defined condition, the prognosis is always guarded.
 A more specific prognosis is based on response to therapy and identification of a specific lesion at exploratory celiotomy and rumenotomy.